jtod/Sigma16/docs/src/userguide/userguide.md

 the address allocated for the symbol, the source code line where it was defined, and the source code lines where it was used.

-# Linker
+# Modules, linking, and booting

+Small programs often consist of just one module (or file).
+The assembler translates the assembly language source code into machine language which is then executed by the processor.

+However, there are several reasons for breaking up larger programs into several modules.
+It's easier to work with several modules of reasonable size rather than one gigantic file.
+A module may provide generic services that can be incorporated into many programs.
+Programs can be simplified if they use libraries for common tasks, rather than implementing everything from scratch.
+It is faster to assemble small files than large ones.

+When a program consists of several modules, each one has to be assembled separately.
+However, the resulting machine language is not executable if it refers to procedures or other values defined in another module.
+Therefore the modules need to be combined into a single executable module; this is called *linking*.

+Sigma16 supports linking, but

+The system supports programs that consist of several modules.
+It also makes it easy to run programs consisting of just one standalone module.
+This is done simply and intuitively, so you can ignore the issues of modules and linking if you just want to write a andalone program.

+## Programs, modules, and files

-The assembler inputs a program in assembly language and it outputs an *object module*.
-The object module contains the machine language code as well as some additional metadata.
-The metadata enables the linker to combine the object module with other modules into an *executable module*.
+The assembler inputs a program in assembly language.
+Its primary output is an *object module* which contains the machine language code.
+The assembler also produces an *assembly listing*, which presents the program in a form useful for the programmer, and a *metadata module* which enables the emulator to track the source statement corresponding to each instruction.

 Each module has an associated object code, which may be empty.
 The object code can be produced by a successful assembly (i.e. an assembly with no errors) or it can be obtained from the Editor.
 This allows object code to be read from a file or entered directly by the user.

-## Programs, modules, and files

-The system is designed to allow programs that consist of several modules, but also to allow programs consisting of one standalone module.
-In addition, an aim is to do this simply and intuitively, so that you can ignore the issues of modules and linking if you just want to write a andalone program.

 There is a standard convention for file names.
 If, for example, you have a program named MyProgram, then the files associated with it